BritainThomas32/A2-ImageRetargetingExperiment-/README.md

 [![4-comma][images-fig1]](https://example.com)

 Figure 1.
-Fall of the Mourning Star, Is a Yonkoma representing the birth and death of a star through the narrative of a poem combined visually with AI Generated Images sourced from OpenAI's DALL-E 3.
+The Final result of the application of all four phases.

 <!-- Abstract -->
 ## Abstract